MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 Currently, you can use user AAD identity to for interactive storage access from Azure ML Studio.
 With Azure Data Lake Store (ADLS) Gen 2 with hierarchical namespace enabled, you can compartmentalize data access by giving different users ACL-based access to different folders and files.
 For example, you can grant access to confidential data to only a subset of users.

-Credential pass-through support for ADLS Gen2 storage and blob storage for remote training on MLCompute is planned for late September public preview.
+Credential pass-through support for ADLS Gen2 storage and blob storage for remote training on Azure Machine Learning computes is planned for late September public preview.

 ADLS Gen2 with hierarchical namespace enabled will be supported as default storage for the workspace later this fall, allowing for enhanced organization of data assets on storage and collaboration.